 If you have just received your NetComm MESH modem hardware, you are no doubt keen to get it powered up!

-You can view the quick-start guide on setting up your NF18MESH modem here.
+You can view our quick-start guides on setting up your NF18MESH modem here.

 You can view your live mobile usage using our customer portal.
 Please ensure you keep an eye on this if you are worried about exceeding your included usage.